pllenggg/project01/README.md

 Acknowledgement
 ------

-♡ Thanks to Rashida and Joel, the two people who taught me how to do all these.
+♡ Thanks to Rashida and Joel, the two people who taught me how to do all these.<br>
-♡ Jessica Diver, my mentor, for all supports :)
+♡ Jessica Diver, my mentor, for all supports :)<br>
-♡ Toobtup, my partner who always cheer me up throughout this project.
+♡ Toobtup, my partner who always cheer me up throughout this project.<br>
 ♡ All classmates (SEI33, GA)